AlexBedley/react-flux-example/README.md

 ### This repo

 This repo contains two applications: `FilterBar` and `ListApp`. `FilterBar` is fairly simple and only contains a single React component.
-Let's ignore `FilterBar` for now and take a look at `ListApp`:
+Let's ignore `FilterBar` for now and take a look at `ListApp`.
+It will help to refer to the picture above.

  ```
  |-- ListApp